“I don’t like your main character. He’s kind of obnoxious.” my beta reader laughingly told me, after reading the first chapter of my novel.

 Witches who work with technology.
 They practice modern witchcraft through phone

-apps, online blogs, online divination and spells, and most likely have a digital Book of Shadows.
+apps and most likely have a digital Book of Shadows.

 Music Witch: Witches who

 enjoy music.
 They use magic in their singing, chanting, and playing

 instruments.
 Music is in their lives everyday is played whenever they do spell

 put their magic into art, such as drawing, sculpting, painting, and creating.